llucbrell/audrey2/readme.md

 ## Debug mode on... off

 You can hide the errors by passing a boolean false to the method.
+In this case audrey only print the header and the body.
+This is a feature added for --verbose cli option.

 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/captura2.png)